JetBrains/kotlin-native/MULTIPLATFORM.md

 ### 4. iOS application

 As said above the multiplatform library can also be used in iOS applications.
-The general approach here is the same as in case of an Android application: we create a separate XCode project and add the library as a Framework.
+The general approach here is the same as in case of an Android application: we create a separate XCode project and add the library as a framework.
 But we need to make some additional steps here.

 Unlike Android Studio XCode doesn't use Gradle, so we cannot just add the library as a dependency.
-Instead we need to create a new Framework in the XCode project and then replace its default build phases with a custom one that delegates building the framework to Gradle.
+Instead we need to create a new framework in the XCode project and then replace its default build phases with a custom one which delegates building the framework to Gradle.

 To do this, make the following steps: